yuxng/posecnn-pytorch/README.md

 # posecnn-pytorch

 PyTorch implementation of the PoseCNN framework.
-Created by Yu Xiang at NVIDIA Research.

 ### Introduction